Woman traveler using smartphone with Airalo eSIM in a European city

 • Follow the installation steps.

 One small perk worth mentioning: Airalo has a rewards program called AirMoney.
-Every purchase earns credit that you can put toward future eSIMs.
-If you travel regularly, it adds up in a quiet, satisfying way.
+Every purchase earns credit that you can apply to future eSIM purchases.
+If you travel regularly, it adds up in a satisfying way.

-Have you used eSIMs to keep connected while traveling?
+Have you used eSIMs to stay connected while traveling?
 Share your experience in the comments below.

 Keep Traveling Smart with Artsy Traveler